tnt/ansible-gpg-import-module/README.md

 delete       | no                 | calls `gpg --delete-keys ...`

-At the current stage [strange behavior](https://gist.github.com/tnt/eedaed9a6cc75130b9cb) occurs when used combined with `with_items`.
-Probably I have to learn more about ansible modules...
+[Strange behaviors](https://gist.github.com/tnt/eedaed9a6cc75130b9cb) occurs when used with [insane keys](https://gist.github.com/tnt/70b116c72be11dc3cc66).
+But this is a gpg-problem.